-Revisiting the Wicked Behind-the-Scenes Drama of Charmed
+The Wicked Behind-the-Scenes Drama of the Original Charmed: Feuds, Firings and Feminist Fury - E!
+Online

 Life on the set of the original Charmed?
 Anything but charming a lot of the time.

-On Sunday, The CW is set to introduce the story of three witchy sisters to a whole new generation, updating the Power of Three for 2018 by casting three Latina women, making one of the sisters a lesbian and clearly establishing that "tearing down the patriarchy" was just as important as vanquishing demons.
+That didn't stop the CW from reintroducing three witchy sisters to a whole new generation with the 2018 reboot, updating the Power of Three by casting three Latina women, making one of the sisters a lesbian and clearly establishing that tearing down the patriarchy was just as important as vanquishing demons.

-Ahead of the reboot's buzzed-about premiere, we're looking back at all the behind-the-scenes drama that went down on Charmed, which ran for eight season from 1998-2006 on The WB—including the epic decade-long feud between two of its biggest stars, actors being let go for no reason, and, of course, the resentment some of the original cast has for the new version.
+But once again, even the most out-there plot lines couldn't compare to the unscripted drama that purportedly haunted the stars behind the scenes when they were making the original series, which premiered in 1998 and ran for eight seasons.

+Because as Holly Marie Combs put it in a Feb.
+8 post, she's done being "the quiet one or the middle child," and thus is doubling down on the claim she made on former costar Shannen Doherty's Let's Be Clear podcast that Alyssa Milano gave creators an it's-me-or-her-ultimatum that led to Doherty getting the boot after three seasons.

 Watch out, something wicked (and nostalgic) this way comes...

-Back in 1998, when it was announced that Shannen Doherty was picked as one of the leads of Charmed, TV fans in the know were a bit surprised given her history with its prolific producer Aaron Spelling.
+Back in 1998, when it was announced that Doherty was picked as one of the leads of Charmed, TV fans in the know were a bit surprised given her history with its prolific producer Aaron Spelling.

 A quick refresh: Doherty was the female lead of a little teen drama called Beverly Hills, 90210, which Spelling created.
 From the show's start in 1990, Doherty, who was coming off of Heathers, had a bit of a 'tude and bad girl rep.